Godfrey Macdonald, 3rd Baron Macdonald: Career

-Inheritance and name changes
+Titles and name changes

 He was the heir of his uncle William Bosville who died unmarried in 1813, having left him nearly the whole of his fortune and estates, including Gunthwaite in Yorkshire.
 In accordance with the terms of the bequest, by royal licence on 11 April 1814 he changed his surname to Bosville and later on 20 July 1824 to Bosville-Macdonald.